Join us in Amsterdam for the United States of America – Netherlands Education SymposiumSymposium

 In this study I will test whether small group conversation and speaking practice held once every other week will improve student scores on language anxiety.
 I administered E. van Batenburg’s English Skill survey before my intervention and I will use the same survey to measure the students post-intervention.
 I plan to hold 15 minute sessions with groups of 6 students from BG1 and BG2.
 Using the pre-test I have identified students who received the lowest scores and have the most negative attitudes towards English relative to their classmates.
 I will organize groups to include each level of student within each group.
 I hope to see improvement, especially in some of the low scoring students as a result of these speaking practice sessions.

-For those who are unable to join us in Amsterdam on May 17th, highlights from the one day event will be posted online after the sessions and plenary
+For those who were unable to join us in Amsterdam on May 17th, we have posted the event online:

 UNED and you?